wp-plugins/wp-textillate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The WP Textillate plugin allows you to shown text moving form into web forms.
+The plugin allows you to add moving text with different animations both widgets and content via shortcode.

 == Description ==

-The WP Textillate plugin allows you to shown text moving form into web forms.

-This plugin does is encourage one or many texts with different animations and effects, both at the entrance and exit text.
+The plugin allows you to add moving text with different animations both widgets and content via shortcode.

+This plugnins gives you the ability to make animations both text entry and exit of the text, making it very attractive page or content where they are located.

 This may be located in widgets or shordcode inside pages or post.

+We invite you to try it and let us your review.

 == Functionalities ==